andrewarrow/rusty-feedback/README.md

     }
 ```

 This is all you get in terms of an ORM.
+Ha.
+Well not really.
+But don't expect
+Active::Record.
+You can do a few basic things but can always drop down to
+FreeFormSelect and FreeFormUpdate when needed.

 We don't strongly type things.
 We just use these HashMap everywhere for dealing
 with data.